U.S.S. SCHENECTADY (LST 1185]

 --30--

-Aircraft used in the demonstration comprise a total force of Global Reach and Global Strike systems consisting of active duty Air Force and Navy, Air National Guard and Reserve crews and weapon systems like the B-52 Stratofortress from Andersen AFB, Guam; the B-1 Lancer from Dyess AFB, Texas; the E-8C, Joint Surveillance Target Attack Radar System (JSTARS) from Robins AFB, Georgia; the E-3 Sentry Airborne Warning and Control System from Elmendorf AFB, Alaska; fighters such as the F/A-18, F-15E
+Through real-time, all-weather technology, information will be fed from Intelligence Surveillance and Reconnaissance aircraft to the Pacific Air Operations Center at Hickam AFB, Hawaii, enabling command and control elements to track multiple moving sea targets and feed information to airborne bomber pilots, allowing them to quickly engage and destroy the vessels.
+Aircraft used in the demonstration comprise a total force of Global Reach and Global Strike systems consisting of active duty Air Force and Navy, Air National Guard and Reserve crews and weapon systems like the B-52 Stratofortress from Andersen AFB, Guam; the B-1 Lancer from Dyess AFB, Texas; the E-8C, Joint Surveillance Target Attack Radar System (JSTARS) from Robins AFB, Georgia; the E-3 Sentry Airborne Warning and Control System from Elmendorf AFB, Alaska; fighters such as the F/A-18, F-15E |

+tanker from Travis AFB, Calif.
 Affordable Moving Surface Target Engagement technology fuses data from multiple Joint STARS sensors to precisely locate and track mobile targets for extended lengths of time; this capability is available for both ground and maritime surface targets.
 AMSTE technology enables the capability to rapidly provide the warfighter with the ability to precisely engage multiple, moving targets in all weather conditions, from extended standoff ranges, and at very low cost.
+"The capability for Airmen to rapidly respond

 Many movie clips and stills are on this USAF site